deckhouse/deckhouse/modules/040-control-plane-manager/docs/FAQ.md

 1. **In the installer container**, run the following command to create the updated node:

+    You should read carefully what converge is going to do when it asks for approval.

+    If converge is requesting approval for another master it should be skipped by saying "no".

    ```bash
    dhctl converge --ssh-agent-private-keys=/tmp/.ssh/<SSH_KEY_FILENAME> --ssh-user=<USERNAME> \
      --ssh-host <MASTER-NODE-0-HOST> --ssh-host <MASTER-NODE-1-HOST> --ssh-host <MASTER-NODE-2-HOST>